-Premium quality routes are used by engageSPARK to send IVR calls and SMS text messages in over 200 countries.
+Premium quality routes are used by engageSPARK to send Voice IVR calls and SMS text messages in over 200 countries.
 Behind the complex system, there are many variables that may affect the delivery of your messages—from telco bottleneck to server connectivity issues, and other issues affecting any service component.
 It cannot be guaranteed at all times that every SMS or IVR call will be delivered at the exact time you scheduled it to go out.
 To prevent any negative service impact due to telco or server issues, we do high-level system monitoring to detect any disruptions and promptly implement corrective actions.

-Unexpected problems may arise, especially in developing countries where network signal is weak in certain geographical areas and thus often have issues with dropped calls, keypress capture, delayed delivery and sometimes failed delivery.
+Unexpected problems may arise, especially in developing countries where network signal is weak in certain geographical areas and thus often have issues with dropped calls, keypress capture, delayed delivery, and sometimes failed delivery.
 With the strong partnerships we have with telcos worldwide, we manage to report these issues and get things fixed.
 We provide our best effort in getting the voice calls and SMS out as quickly and as close to the requested time as possible.

 Checklist to ensure proper message delivery

-Engagement and/or account settings
+Campaign and/or account settings

 - Make sure you have sufficient funds to cover the cost of sending messages.

-- Review our Anti-Spam Policy and be sure your messages does not fall under prohibited content or spam.
+- Review our Anti-Spam Policy and be sure your messages do not fall under prohibited content or spam.
 If you did not violate our terms and anti-spam policy, please contact support so we can review and whitelist your account.
 Our spam filter may flag accounts that send 7 or more messages using only the test credits.

-- Use only numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.
+- Use only a numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.